Sanek-Dev/D.Java/README.md

 # D.Java
-Very easy for using Discord API and IPC library.
+Very easy library for using Discord API and Discord IPC

 ## Setup:
 ### Gradle: